bnidz/3DMoCapSuite/README.md

 * Full Body motion tracking update coming soon!

 ## Known issues:
 * Close connection from the iOS app first, otherwise the used port can be left stuck.
  * SOLUTION: use next PORT with + and start have the START going again
+ * IF using just head mesh, you dont have to have the "Rig Empty" Assigned.
+But if you have your own rig setup, you can assign an empty object, and it will follow the head movements